nagasudhirpulla/taming_python/blog/skills/flask_error_pages.md

 * We are able to control the styling and also link to home page is added

 ### Global Error handler for all HTTP errors
-* Instead of explicitly specifying the error handler for each HTTP error code, we can define a Global error handler for all HTTP exceptions
+* Instead of explicitly specifying the error handler for each HTTP error code, we can define a Global error handler for all HTTP exceptions as shown below
-*

 ```py
 from flask import Flask, render_template
 from werkzeug.exceptions import HTTPException